ricn/ricn.github.io/_posts/2014-07-31-reactjs-and-rails.markdown

 2. A form to submit a comment

-3. A JSON API built with Rails to list and create new comments
+3. A JSON API built with Rails to list and create new comments.

 #### Setup the Rails API